ldutoit/QC_Zoo_Workshop/QualityControlforGenomicData.md

 wget --no-check-certificate 'https://tinyurl.com/rawingram' -O raw_data.tar
 ```

-you can use ls "list" to see what is around and then decompress this `tar` archive folder.
+you can use `ls` that stands for *list* to see what is around and then decompress this `tar` archive folder.

 ```bash
 ls